-- (a) were entered into before the date of entry into force of this Regulation and are outstanding on the date of entry into force of this Regulation; - (b) are entered into on or after the date of entry into force of this Regulation.
+(a) were entered into before \dots^ and remain outstanding on that date;

+^{} OJ: please insert date: the date of entry into force of this Regulation.

+(b) are entered into on or after \dots^ .

-A counterparty or a CCP which is subject to the reporting obligation may delegate the reporting of the details of the derivative contract .
+A counterparty or a CCP which is subject to the reporting obligation may delegate the reporting of the details of the derivative contract.